6 Common Air Conditioner Smells Answered and How to Solve the Issue

-When your air conditioner is fresh and running properly, you shouldn’t be smelling anything strange.
+When your air conditioner is clean and operating right, you shouldn’t be smelling anything strange.
 Unexpected air conditioner noises and weird smells are a hint that something is up.
-If your air conditioner is old or you haven’t had a tune-up scheduled lately, they can be a sure sign you need skilled air conditioning repair in Rockford.
+If your air conditioner is aging or you haven’t had service scheduled lately, they can be a sure sign you need pro air conditioning repair in Rockford.

 1. Central Air Conditioner Smells Like Chemicals

-If your air conditioner smells bad when turned on, particularly a chemical smell, isn’t a great sign.
-You might also report your:
+If your air conditioner smells bad when turned on, specifically a chemical scent, it isn’t a positive sign.
+You could also observe your:

 • Air conditioner smells like paint thinner